jobial-io/sclap/README.md

   }
 ```

-which is just a monadic expression using the `CommandLineArgSpec` Free monad mentioned above.
+which is just a monadic expression using the `CommandLineArgSpec` Free monad from above.
 The for part of the
 comprehension binds the option and parameter values to names, and the yield section returns the application logic.
 As
 mentioned before, the return type of the yield part is always `IO[_]`.
 This is important: `IO` is pure and allows the
 library to process the description safely, without any side-effects.
 To make it more convenient for applications that do